Bernard Joy: Biography

 Joy continued to play for Arsenal, mainly deputising for the Gunners' established centre-half Herbie Roberts.
 Roberts suffered a broken leg in October 1937 and Joy took his place in the side for the remainder of the 1937–38 season, winning a First Division winners' medal, and then, with Roberts having retired from the game, on through the 1938–39 season (earning a 1938 Charity Shield winners' medal in the process).

 With the advent of World War II, Joy signed up to join the Royal Air Force where he was an PE instructor, though he still turned out for Arsenal (playing over 200 wartime matches) and won an unofficial wartime England cap.
 In June 1940, he was one of five Arsenal players who guested for Southampton in a victory over Fulham at Craven Cottage.

 He also appeared as a guest player for West Ham United later in World War II making two appearances.

 When peace broke out and first-class football resumed, he played the first half of the 1946-47 season before deciding that his age (35) was counting against him; he retired from top-flight football in December 1946, though he carried on playing for the now merged Corinthians and Casuals team until 1948.
 In all, he played 95 first-class (i.e. non-wartime) matches for Arsenal, though he never scored a goal.

 Before the war Joy was a teacher, but afterwards he decided not to return to the profession and moved into journalism.
 Joy began his career in journalism as a football writer on The Star, one of three London evening papers published in the 1940s.
 He later moved to the Evening Standard and the Sunday Express as football and lawn tennis correspondent until retirement in 1976.

 He also wrote one of the first histories of Arsenal Football Club, Forward, Arsenal!
 (1952), and several other football books.

-Joy was appointed a Officer of the Order of the British Empire (OBE) in the 1977 Silver Jubilee and Birthday Honours.
+Joy was appointed an Officer of the Order of the British Empire (OBE) in the 1977 Silver Jubilee and Birthday Honours.

 He died in 1984, aged 72 of cancer.
 He often held dinner parties at his house in Osterley which many footballing celebrities would attend.